 How to Increase Your TripAdvisor Ranking

-A study of an online panel totalling 2 million people was completed by comScore for TripAdvisor.
+A study of an online panel totaling 2 million people was completed by comScore for TripAdvisor.
 This case study revealed that 50% of travelers who book online visited TripAdvisor during their online journey.
 With this size segment of data, there is no argument that TripAdvisor plays a major role in the guest’s decision about where to stay.
 As a brand, what strategies are there to increase and sustain your presence on the site?
+Keep reading to learn how you can increase your ranking on TripAdvisor:

 Increasing Your TripAdvisor Ranking

-Brands have tried increasing reviews on TripAdvisor after seeing the revenue generator it has become, but few have increased positive reviews and sustained them.
+Brands have tried increasing reviews on TripAdvisor after seeing the revenue generator it has become, but few businesses have increased positive reviews and sustained them.
 There are multiple platforms that increase reviews through partnering with TripAdvisor, but because both negative and positive reviews are the result, it still keeps brands stationary in placement.
-The algorithm is Recency, Frequency and Quality.
-We do not know the weight of each of these but do know, through analyzing client data, that quality outweighs frequency.
+The algorithm is Recency, Frequency, and Quality.
+We do not know the weight of each of these, but we do know, through analyzing client data, that quality outweighs frequency.

 We began to analyze the data further to see why this was happening.
 We found that Company A has more 4-star reviews than Company B. Company A had dominated the 5-star review sector for so long and had a significant amount more of positive reviews with over 900 more 4-star reviews, so the higher ranking for Company B was still not making sense.